AlcoholRehabHelp Logo

 Better Help Logo

-Some research suggests that people with mild symptoms of alcohol intolerance can get used to excess acetaldehyde in their bodies.
-But this is not typically recommended as acetaldehyde is highly toxic if the body cannot break it down.
+Some research suggests that people with mild symptoms of alcohol intolerance can get used to excess acetaldehyde in their bodies.4 However, this is not typically recommended as acetaldehyde is highly toxic if the body cannot break it down.

 Alcohol Allergy Diagnosis and Treatment

-If you are concerned about how you or a loved one reacts to alcohol, talk to a doctor about an alcohol allergy evaluation.
-This may help avoid potentially life-threatening symptoms while out drinking.
+If you’re concerned about how a loved one reacts to alcohol, consult a doctor about an alcohol allergy evaluation.
+Doing so may help avoid potentially life-threatening symptoms while out drinking.

-A true alcohol allergy requires diagnosis by the same methods that food and environmental allergies are diagnosed.
+A true alcohol allergy requires diagnosis using the same methods as food and environmental allergies.
 To evaluate for an alcohol allergy, your healthcare provider may:

 • Perform a physical exam